 When a dryer overheats it could be due to a clogged lint filter or vent hose.
 Clean out the filter and avoid using dryer sheets, as their additives can cause a waxy buildup on a dryer’s lint filter.
 A dryer not drying clothes all the way may also need a vent cleaning to remove any accumulated lint.
 If your Asko dryer uses a condensation tank instead of vent tubing, empty the tank before starting a drying cycle.

 Broken Dryer Component

 If your Asko dryer won’t start even after these troubleshooting tips, it’s possible a component has malfunctioned.
 These parts are often responsible when your dryer won’t turn on:

 - Blown Thermal Fuse: this fuse will trip to prevent the dryer from overheating and can blow if a dryer vent is clogged.
 If the switch shows a lack of continuity with multimeter testing, it requires replacement.

 - Broken Start Switch: if the dryer makes no noise and has no response when pressing the start switch it’s likely faulty and needs to be replaced.

 - Faulty Door Latch: you should hear a “click” when the door switch shuts the dryer door appropriately.
 If there’s no sound the switch may be faulty and require replacement.

-Call the dryer repair experts at Advance Appliance Service if your Asko dryer won’t start or you have any other dryer concerns.
+Call the dryer repair experts at Advance Appliance Service if your Asko dryer won’t start or you have any other Asko dryer repair concerns.